-Suicide Prevention Awareness Month 2023, which includes World Suicide Prevention Day (September 10) and Suicide Prevention Week (September 10–16), offers an opportunity for mental health and youth organizations to bring this topic out into the open, so teens know that they are not alone.
+September is National Suicide Prevention Awareness Month, which includes World Suicide Prevention Day (September 10) and Suicide Prevention Week (September 7–13).
+Newport is joining health and youth organizations to bring this topic out into the open, so children and teens know that they are not alone.

 Teenage Suicide Facts